reiver/article-20250316/README.md

 ## Bigger Picture: Attracting Non-Crypto Users

-While Farcaster currently appeals mostly to cryptocurrency enthusiasts, the partnership with Coinbase could be a step towards attracting non-crypto users.
+While Farcaster currently appeals mostly to cryptocurrency enthusiasts, the partnership with Coinbase could signal a coming effort towards attracting non-crypto users.
 This could involve focusing on entertainment, influencers, or other cultural elements that appeal to the masses.